OpenSourceEconomics/respy/doc/source/tutorial.rst

 This directly returns the value of the coefficients at the final step of the optimizer as well as the value of the criterion function.
 However, some additional files appear in the meantime.

-* **optimization.respy.log**

-    The provides some information about each step of the optimizer and a final message from the optimizer about convergence.
-See the **SciPy** documentation for details on the convergence message.

-* **optimization.respy.info**
+* **optimization.respy.log**, logging information from optimizer

+* **optimization.respy.info**, logging information for monitoring of estimation run
-    This file is key to monitor the progress of the estimation run.
-It is continuously updated and provides information about the current parameterization, the starting values, and the the value at each step.

-Finally, the sets of parameters are written to disk (:ref:`details <paras.respy.log>`).
+The last file is continuously updated and provides information about the current parameterization, the starting values, and the the value at each step.
+Finally, the information about the model parameterization during optimization is continuously updated and written to disk (:ref:`details <paras.respy.log>`).

 We can now simulate a sample using the estimated parameters, but updating the instance of the *RespyCls* with the parameters returned from the estimation routine.
 ::